pmj/node-method-wrapper/README.md

 This library is an attempt to do all the checking and boxing/unboxing automatically.
-The samples/simple module shows some more supported types, but here's an excerpt to wet your appetite.
+The samples/simple module shows some more supported types, but here's an excerpt to whet your appetite.
 This is literally all you need to export the C++ method StringTest() as a "stringTest" method on each "Simple" object:

 	#include "node-method-wrap.hpp"